arifislam007/Docker-App-Demo/nodejs/readme.md

 This project serves as a simple example of how to containerize a Node.js application using Docker.
 Feel free to customize and extend this setup according to your needs.

-## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

 ---

-Replace the placeholder `yourusername/your-repo-name` with your actual GitHub repository information before using this README.